Arts and Crafts movement: Wales

 The situation in Wales was different from elsewhere in the UK.
 Insofar as craftsmanship was concerned, Arts and Crafts was a revivalist campaign.
-But in Wales, at least until World War I, a genuine craft tradition still existed.
+But in Wales, at least until the First World War, a genuine craft tradition still existed.
 Local materials, stone or clay, continued to be used as a matter of course.

 Scotland become known in the Arts and Crafts movement for its stained glass; Wales would become known for its pottery.
 By the mid 19th century, the heavy, salt glazes used for generations by local craftsmen had gone out of fashion, not least as mass-produced ceramics undercut prices.
 But the Arts and Crafts Movement brought new appreciation to their work.
 Horace W Elliot, an English gallerist, visited the Ewenny Pottery (which dated back to the 17th century) in 1885, to both find local pieces and encourage a style compatible with the movement.
 The pieces he brought back to London for the next twenty years revivified interest in Welsh pottery work.

 A key promoter of the Arts and Crafts movement in Wales was Owen Morgan Edwards.
 Edwards was a reforming politician dedicated to renewing Welsh pride by exposing its people to their own language and history.
 For Edwards, "There is nothing that Wales requires more than an education in the arts and crafts." – though Edwards was more inclined to resurrecting Welsh Nationalism than admiring glazes or rustic integrity.

 In architecture, Clough Williams-Ellis sought to renew interest in ancient building, reviving "rammed earth" or pisé construction in Britain.